Esoterical/voron_canbus/README.md

 To complement a high bitrate, setting a high transmit queue length "txqueuelen" of 1024 helps minimise "Timer too close" errors.
 The "pre-up" stuff isn't really necessary.
 It may help with the Pi's functionality if the link isn't online yet but if this is omitted it shouldn't matter.

-Once the can0 file is created just reboot the Pi and move on to the next step.
+Once the can0 file is created just reboot the Pi with a `sudo reboot` and move on to the next step.

 #  Your main CAN network adapter